2013 Annual Science Report

 Arizona State University Reporting | SEP 2012 – AUG 2013

 Astrophysical Controls on the Elements of Life, Task 6: Determine Which Elemental or Isotopic Ratios Correlate With Key Elements

 Abundances of both common and trace elements can have substantial effects on the habitability of stellar systems.
-We study the formation and composition of structures in supernova explosions that deliver bioessential elements to material that will form new stars and planets.
-We use the abundance of the element europium to estimate the abundances of uranium and thorium in nearby stellar systems and their effects on the thermal evolution of extrasolar planets.
-The relative abundances of common elements vary substantially among nearby stars, and we find that the impact of this on a star’s evolution can change the amount of time its planets are habitable by billions of years.
+We study the formation and composition of structures in supernova explosions that deliver isotopes that influence habitability to material that will form new stars and planets.
+We examine ratios of elements that have substantial effects of the mineralogy and interiors of planets.
+The relative abundances of common elements vary substantially among nearby stars, and we find that the impact of this on a star’s evolution can change the amount of time its planets are habitable by large factors.

 PROJECT INVESTIGATORS:Patrick Young

 RELATED OBJECTIVES:Objective 1.1